Writing to God

 “The beautiful invitation to ponder deeply and experience God’s grace.”

 I’m also a contributor to these titles:

-Sacred Habits: The Rise of the Creative Clergy, edited by Chad R. Abbott (Noesis Press 2016).
-Essays from ministers who serve in local churches, academia, institutions, and entrepreneurial ventures and who write in honest reflection on the roles of clergy in the 21st century.
-Rachel Hackenberg’s chapter is “Disrupting Sabbath.”
+Sacred Habits, edited by Chad R. Abbott.
+Essays from ministers who serve in a wide range of ministry settings, and who write honestly on clergy roles in the 21st century.
+Rachel’s chapter is “Disrupting Sabbath.”
+(Noesis Press 2016)

 Voices Crying Out in the Wilderness: Contemporary Theologies of Preaching (BorderStone Press 2014), edited by Gregory M. Howard, collects modern hermeneutics of preaching to inform and critique the sound proclamation of the Word.
 Rachel Hackenberg contributes a chapter on “Opening the Canon.”